-First off I’d better explain what I know about ‘without German TUV Certificate’, which is best lifted from the mighty 1026 page Touratech catalogue.
+First off, I’d better explain what I know about ‘without German TUV Certificate’, which is best lifted from the mighty 1026 page Touratech catalogue.
 It says here; ‘Since the spoiler can be affixed and removed without tools, it is not supplied with a German TUV certificate’.
-Which I presume means – it’s not passed a safety test and if you don’t fit it right it can fly off and decapitate you, or something along those lines.
+Which I presume means – it’s not passed a safety test and if you don’t fit it right it can fly off and decapitate you.
+Or something along those lines.

-The supplied fixing instructions are about as much use as a quantum physics formula would be to a 5 year old, unless, that is, you speak German.
+The supplied fixing instructions are about as much use as a quantum physics formula would be to a five year old, unless, that is, you speak German.
 Not good when you’re paying that amount of money.
 Fortunately, as it’s such a basic product you don’t need the brains of Einstein to work it out either.

 The four rubber feet slipped onto the Tiger screen with no problems but when the clamp was tightened it also slipped back off just as easily.
-As the company brochure says it can be fitted without tools I set about ‘fitting it without tools’ only to find that by screwing the rubber feet as tight as I could the odds were that the Universal Screen would be coming off fairly soon with a good chance of smacking me in the gob when it did so.
+As the company brochure says it can be fitted without tools, I set about ‘fitting it without tools’ only to find that by screwing the rubber feet as tight as I could the odds were that the Universal Screen would be coming off fairly soon with a good chance of smacking me in the gob when it did so.

 The answer was to reach for an 8mm spanner and tighten the nuts behind the rubber feet until secure.
 Perhaps the German TUV could now issue me with a certificate.

-And so to later… I’m impressed.
+And so, to later… I’m impressed.
 In use there is no doubt that the screen works.
 I was able to ride at 70mph with the visor up and not a tear came from my eyes.
 The wind blast was diverted away from the helmet area and far more onto my shoulders than with the normal screen – and that makes me a far happier camper.
-This might not be the case when fitted on different screens (I’ll give it a whirl on the Sprint sometime soon) so be aware.
+This might not be the case when fitted on different screens so be aware.

-Aesthetically the screen is pants.
+Aesthetically, the screen is pants.
 There is no other way to describe this other than to quote Prince Charles famous line about the modern extension to the grand old British Library ‘it’s like an ugly carbuncle attached to an old friend’.
 So you’ll not be buying this for the looks.